giacomocerquone/unconventional-meet/README.md

 # Unconventional Meet

 Tired of exiting from Google Meet calls by mistake?
-Or do you want to find where your call's tab is after gone through many websites during your call?
-This is the right Google Chrome extension for you!
+Or do you want to find where your call's tab is after you've opened a bunch of them during your call?
+This is the right chrome extension for you!

 ## Features